mday100/Bar-Hopping-App/RECOMMENDATIONS.md

 I think you have chosen a fairly ambitious project.
 Depending on how far along you are with Rails, you may want to consider cutting Firebase from your requirements.
+Also, I would recommend focusing on only mobile for phase 1.
+If that goes well, release it for tablets and desktop, later.
 Good luck, and don't be shy about reaching out with questions.